Applied Linux Command Line and Shell Scripting Zero to Elite

 And all we follow is one single mission:

-"Training millions of ethical hackers to make the world a safer place"
+"Training thousands of ethical hackers to make the world a safer place"

 As part of the Hackerz Exposed team, Farshid is an experienced IT, Networking, and security specialist with a demonstrated history of +15 years of work in high-tech scientific research institutes and industrial sectors in Germany and abroad.

 Having been an online student for a few years, he understands that students get easily confused with the number of online courses for any computing and IT subject on online platforms.
-Therefore Farshid tries his bests to design and create the most comprehensive and thorough courses here on Udemy.
+Therefore Farshid tries his bests to design and create the most comprehensive, focused, and thorough courses here on Udemy.

 Farshid believes in a hands-on learning approach as everyone learned to ride bikes by doing and falling over and over.
 Thus, all his courses are designed to teach the foundation and basics, then jump straight into keyboarding, where students will also have the possibility to code-along, do-along.